Advanced Aircraft Analysis Module Descriptions

 The Routh-Hurwitz stability requirements are calculated.

-The transfer functions can be selected from the standard airplane transfer functions or defined by the user.
-If the longitudinal and lateral-directional stability derivatives of the airplane are known, the user may use the Dynamics module prior to using the Control analysis module to generate the longitudinal and lateral-directional dynamic transfer functions of the airplane.
+The transfer functions can be selected from the standard aircraft transfer functions or defined by the user.
+If the longitudinal and lateral-directional stability derivatives of the aircraft are known, the user may use the Dynamics module prior to using the Control analysis module to generate the longitudinal and lateral-directional dynamic transfer functions of the aircraft.
 These transfer functions are transferred into the Control analysis module and can only be generated in the Dynamics module.

 The transfer functions are: